npcole/npyscreen/docs/Documentation.rst

 be too, since npyscreen will use one if the display is configured for colour and the other if configured for black and white.

-	The TreeLineAnnotated class works differently.
-In this case, the important method to define is:

-	*setAnnotateString*
-		This method should set the attributes *self._annotate* which should be a string, and *self._annotatecolor* which should be the name of a colour.
-In this class the margin is dynamically calculated.

 All about Key Bindings
 ======================